 - Make sure the rack is in the middle of the oven.
-Preheat to 375°F/190°C. Line a large rimmed baking sheet with wet parchment paper.
+Preheat to 350°F/175°C. Line a large rimmed baking sheet with wet parchment paper.
 Shake out excess water.

 - Cut the tomatoes in half lengthwise.
 Lay in the pan cut side up.

-- Sprinkle with garlic, drizzle with oil and vinegar.
-Sprinkle with salt and pepper, if using.
+- Sprinkle with garlic (tip: if the cloves are small submerge them) if not just sprinkle on top.Drizzle with oil and vinegar.
+Sprinkle salt and pepper, if using.

-- Pop into the oven and roast for 1 hours and 30 minutes.
+- Pop into the oven and roast for 1 hours and 15-30 minutes depending on the size of the tomatoes.
 Check on them, if the garlic isn’t soft enough to puree then pop them back into the oven for 15 extra minutes.